dbierer/php-class-notes/apache-nov-2017.md

 # Apache Fundamentals Notes November 2017

+WHERE WE LEFT OFF: http://localhost:8888/#/9/14
-NOTE TO SELF: scrub last names
+NOTE TO SELF: how to you specify # instances

 ## Q&A
 * Q: Which MPM is better, Event or Worker?